 The Catholic Confederation met in Kilkenny.
 A Confederation flag was found behind wood panelling in Rothe House.
 A replica of Confederation Flag is on display in the Phelan Room, the original is kept in the National Museum in Dublin.

 A well-known couplet names the most prominent and wealthiest families in Kilkenny City during the renaissance period:

 Plague hit Kilkenny again – took severe toll in garrison and Irishtown.

 Cromwell took Kilkenny – Royalists were banished, including Peter Rothe’s family.

-Edward Rothe (great-nephew of Bishop Rothe) kept hostage to ensure terms of treaty are honoured.
+The Cromwellians kept Edward Rothe (great-nephew of Bishop Rothe) hostage to ensure terms of treaty are honoured.

 Bishop David Rothe dies attempting to leave the City and is buried in the Rothe family tomb in St. Mary’s Church (now Medieval Mile Museum).

 Michael and John Banim attended George Buchanan’s school at Rothe House.
 Under the pseudonym The O’Hara Family, they later described the spiral staircase in the 2nd house in their novel Father Connell.